JorjaFox/website/_posts-old-blog/2009-04-25-spring-smoulders-with-jorja-fox.md

 Visit Green With Glamour's Jorja Profile for all of their Jorja Love.

-<em>Edited to add a link to the A smouldering photoshoot with Jorja Fox… where do we begin?</em>
+_Edited to add a link to the A smouldering photoshoot with Jorja Fox… where do we begin?_